 Productivity – This refers to the amount of products made per unit of time per unit of reactor volume.
 The higher the productivity, the smaller the reactor volume and FT catalyst volume, for a given throughput.

 Conventional tubular fixed bed reactors are heat transfer limited.
-With a target productivity significantly higher than of a conventional tubular fixed bed reactor, the new reactor design required a different approach.
+With a target productivity significantly higher than that of a conventional tubular fixed bed reactor, the new reactor design required a different approach.
 To accomplish this, EFT’s catalyst and reactor development occurred in parallel and was demonstrated as an integrated unit.
 Over 250 catalyst variations and several reactor configurations were tested to optimize the FT catalyst/reactor system.
 This system is based on fundamental principles used in multiple commercial applications and has proven to be highly cost effective.
-EFT has filed patents on the unique designs employed in both the reactor and catalyst in this system.
+EFT has both issued and filed patents on the unique designs employed in both the reactor and catalyst in this system.

 A key operating issue (and cost) with all FT catalysts is how often the catalyst must be regenerated and what conditions are required to accomplish the regeneration.
 EFT has committed thousands of hours of development and testing to improve catalyst regeneration procedures.
 EFT’s FT catalysts have demonstrated continuous runs of 1 year without regeneration making it possible to schedule regeneration with annual plant downtime for routine maintenance.
 More important, the catalyst can be regenerated “in situ” at low temperatures.
 EFT Has a patented process to optimize activation and regeneration of an FT catalyst.